-Shifting regulations, tighter restrictions, evolving preferences, and disrupted supply chains have made it harder for companies to innovate.
+Shifting regulations, evolving preferences, and disrupted supply chains have made it harder for companies to innovate.

 There are now more consumer-driven product criteria and compliance requirements to track globally than ever before.
 To compete, companies need a new approach to formulation.
 Below are five ways networked formula management drives innovation.